chatox/networks-science-course/practicum/ps03_ipython_notebook_for_c_programmers.md

 The particular version of Python we will use is Python 3, and in particular we will use IPython, its interactive version, through an environment named the Jupyter Notebook.
 Jupyter is a web-based application that can contain code, visualizations, and text.

+The rest of this document is a simple introduction to Python for C programmers.
+Remember that you learn by doing, so enter these commands into a new Python Notebook, play with variations, see what works and what does not work.

 # 1. Notebooks

 ## 1.1.
 Creating a notebook